peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 an integer, the number of paired reads which after processing had this unique sequence.

-The description entry in the FASTA file is currently just the name of the HMM it matched, allowing us to distinguish the biological ITS1 sequences from the synthetic controls.
+The description entry in the FASTA file is currently just the name of any HMM it matched, allowing us to distinguish biological marker sequences (no match) from the synthetic controls (HMM match).

 Finally, the sequence in the FASTA file is written as a single line in upper case.
 With standard FASTA line wrapping at 60 or 80 characters, the ITS1